sebastianotronto/nissy/TODO/refactoring.md

 * Sort function implementations alphabetically, ignore static vs non static.
 * Rename functions and variable to have a consistent naming scheme.
 * Functions that copy data: swap src and dest, follow memcpy standard.
-* The way coord uses define guards to organize the .h file is good, apply it to other modules too - including tests.
 * Read style(9) and decide what to implement.